Wong Peng Soon: Death

-Awards
+Honours and awards

 In the 1956 New Year Honours, Wong's contribution to the sport was recognised when he was made a Member of the Order of the British Empire (MBE) "for services to sport in the Federation of Malaya".
 In 1962, he made local history as the first and still the only sportsperson to date to be awarded the Sijil Kemuliaan (Certificate of Honour) by the Government of Singapore.

 In 1985, the International Badminton Federation (IBF) awarded Wong the Distinguished Services Award for his services to the sport.
 In 1986, Wong was inducted into the Singapore Sports Council (SSC) Sports Museum Hall of Fame.

 Three years after his death, the International Badminton Federation (IBF) inducted him into its Hall of Fame posthumously in May 1999.
 Then chairman of the IBF, H R Ward, commented, that "Wong was one of the most remarkable players" and "had enhanced the sport through exceptional achievements".
 In a Straits Times poll of 2000, Wong was voted as Singapore's "Sports Personality of the Century".
 The Olympic Council of Malaysia inducted Wong into its Hall of Fame in 2004.